Nek5000/NekDoc/source/tutorials/multi_rans.rst

 The geometry under consideration consists of two components including an inlet nozzle connected to a wire-wrapped pin bundle.
 These are shown below with the inlet nozzle domain in red and the pin bundle domain in light gray.
+The bundle geometry is based loosely on the Advanced Burner Reactor [Grandy2007]_ and the inlet nozzle is based on designs considered for the Versatile Test Reactor [Yoon2021]_.

 .. _fig:sfr_geom: